 A British Backpacker Mysteriously Disappeared In Australia After A Drunken Stunt

 Dale Rehr, a British backpacker from Portsmouth, England, mysteriously disappeared when he drunkenly jumped into the Brisbane River in 2016 in front of three of his friends.
 Though the stunt was dangerous, the four men weren't strangers when it came to making risky jumps.
 A few weeks before, three of the men received fines of £340 after police found them celebrating a jump from a nearby bridge.

 The fact that these friends had experience with jumping from extreme heights makes Rehr's disappearance all that much more strange.
 Furthermore, Rehr swam excellently and handled difficult waters with ease.
-He competed in an Ironman challenge in Britain and had been training for an Australian triathlon but, after the jump, he was never seen again.
+He competed in an Ironman challenge but, after the jump, he was never seen again.

-Rehr had been drinking at a nearby youth hostel when he and three of his friends decided to jump off the William Jolly Bridge at around 10:30 p.m.
-It was only 30 feet above the Brisbane River.
-Rehr took a running start, and jumped over the railing into the water.
-He rolled onto his side when he landed and was seen one more time above water before disappearing.
-Police deployed helicopters, bikes, and divers to search the water, but no trace of him was ever found.
+Rehr had been drinking when he and three of his friends decided to jump off the William Jolly Bridge at around 10:00 p.m.
+Rehr jumped over the railing into the water before disappearing.

 Two Dutch Tourists Disappeared On A Hike In Panama